 Give ear to my voice when I cry out to You.

 Let my prayer be set before You as incense,

 The lifting up of my hands as the evening sacrifice.

 a.
-LORD, I cry out to You; make haste to me!
-David’s need was urgent, so he directed his prayer to the true God (Yahweh, the LORD) and begged him to help with haste.
+LORD, I cry out to You; make haste to me: David’s need was urgent, so he directed his prayer to the true God (Yahweh, the LORD) and begged him to help with haste.

 i.
 “I have cried unto thee, I still cry to thee, and I always mean to cry to thee.
 To whom else could I go?
 What else can I do?
 Others trust to themselves, but I cry unto thee.”
 (Spurgeon)

 b.
-Give ear to my voice: When a child cries out to a parent, the parent hears not only the words by the voice of the cry.
+Give ear to my voice: When a child cries out to a parent, the parent hears not only the words but the voice of the cry.
 The LORD can hear the voice of His people when they cry out to Him, and it moves Him to action.

 · Prayer pleases God even as incense has a pleasing smell.